Top Best Practices of Digital Marketing for Small Businesses

 Types of content marketing deliverables:

-At this point, we recommend you read a marketing specialty publication, such as AdTech, to ensure you’re up to date with all the marketing notions, such as creating content pillars for your content strategy, the difference between B2B and B2C content marketing, and more.
+At this point, we recommend you read a marketing specialty publication, such as AdTech.
+This way, you ensure you’re up to date with all the marketing notions, such as creating content pillars for your content strategy, the difference between B2B and B2C content marketing, and more.

 Staying informed is part of the process and evolution!